 This course provides you with critical knowledge to fulfill the role of health care manager.
 In this course you will be introduced to US law, governing bodies, and regulatory controls that set standards for healthcare and challenge health care managers when addressing legal, financial, ethical, and quality control issues.
 You will investigate current trends and critical issues that have emerged in the 21st century, and you will explore ways in which health care managers can respond to these changes.
-You will learn about opportunities as well as challenges present in today's health care environment that are important to health care managers when managing conflict and making decisions within a health care organization.
+You will learn about opportunities as well as challenges present in today's health care managers when managing conflict and making decisions within a health care organization.